pistocop/elastic-certified-engineer/dockerfiles/README.md

   - 3 nodes divided in 2 clusters, 2 kibana (one for each cluster) - useful to test how manually connect a remote cluster
 - `06_multicluster-configured`
   - 3 nodes divided in 2 clusters and already connected, 2 kibana (one for each cluster) - useful to test cross-cluster queries
+- `07_autorun_disabled`
+  - 1 Kibana, 2 nodes: 1 is executed as master, the 2nd run without launch Elasticsearch - useful to stop and rerun ES program